Chernyke History, Family Crest & Coats of Arms

 Chernyke is a name of ancient Anglo-Saxon origin and comes from the family once having lived in Charnock.
 It was established there in a pair of townships in Standish in the county of Lancashire.
 This surname is derived from the Old English Charnok which means one who lives beside the pile of stones.
 Often times this pile of stones served a primitive marker to establish borders for villages or counties.

 Early Origins of the Chernyke family

 Important Dates for the Chernyke family

 This web page shows only a small excerpt of our Chernyke research.
-Another 80 words (6 lines of text) covering the years 1526, 1581, 1588, 1645, 1614, 1587, 1648, 1624, 1628, 1680, 1630, 1693, 1656, 1690, 1663, 1696, 1696, 1670 and 1734 are included under the topic Early Chernyke History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1526, 1581, 1524, 1525, 1588, 1645, 1614, 1587, 1648, 1624, 1628, 1680, 1630, 1693, 1656, 1690, 1663, 1696, 1696, 1670 and 1734 are included under the topic Early Chernyke History in all our PDF Extended History products and printed products wherever possible.

 Chernyke Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Chernyke family name include Chernock, Charnock, Chernick, Chernocke and many more.

 Early Notables of the Chernyke family (pre 1700)

 Migration of the Chernyke family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Chernyke surname or a spelling variation of the name include: John Charnocke, who came to Virginia in 1643; Captain John Charnock of Bedford, who settled in Boston in 1710; Mary Charnock, who settled in Georgia in 1732.